The Tesla Powerwall 2: How it Works

 How the Powerwall Pays for Itself

-A solar system can generate electricity all day, but as soon as the sun goes down it no longer is able to produce power.
+A solar power system can generate electricity all day.
+However, as soon as the sun goes down, it can no longer produce power.
 Often people make up for this by staying connected to the grid.

-The problem is that net metering programs are not always fair to customers.
-Often, utilities pay less for customer solar generation then what they charge for power pulled off the grid.
+Unfortunately, those who stay connected to the grid without battery backup have net metering programs that don’t always benefit the customer.
+Utilities often pay less for customer solar generation than what they charge for power pulled from the grid.

-When you install a Powerwall, you are able to store your excess power for later use.
-This means you don’t have to worry about losing as much money to the utility.
+When you install a Powerwall, excess power is stored for later use, meaning you don’t have to worry about losing money to the utility.
 In fact, over time, you will recoup the money you spent on the home battery through savings on electric bills.